 The DHCP option number space (1-254) is split into two parts.
+The site-specific option codes [2] (128-254) are defined as "Private Use" and require no review by the DHC WG.
+Site-specific options codes (128-254) MUST NOT be defined for use by any publicly distributed DHCP server, client or relay agent implementations.
+These option codes are explicitly reserved for private definition and use within a site or an organization.

-The site-specific options (128-254) are defined as "Private Use" and require no review by the DHC WG.
-The public options (1-127) are defined as "Specification Required" and new options must be reviewed prior to assignment of an option number by IANA.
+The public option codes (0-127, 255) are defined as "Specification Required" and new options must be reviewed prior to assignment of an option number by IANA.
 The details of the review process are given in the following section of this document.